jmedin1965/Notes/Dogtag_-_internal_off-line_CA.md

 looks like I've somehow got it working to this point
 ----------------------------------------------------

-This is a youtube tutorial
+This is a YouTube tutorial

 <https://www.youtube.com/watch?v=-Fak3EdUiOE>

-The instructions ara a little dated, but they can be followed.
+The instructions are a little dated, but they can be followed.
 I generated the signing request using openssl then got dogtag to sign it.